 Patients with an increased risk of complications include those with pre-existing medical conditions such as diabetes, high blood pressure, high cholesterol, heart disease or stroke; smokers and overweight patients are also at an increased risk.
-If needed, we try to decrease the risks by improving your general health prior to surgery with the help of your General Practitioner (GP), other specialists and the pre-assessment clinic but we cannot eliminate them completely.
+If needed, we try to decrease the risks by improving your general health prior to surgery with the help of your doctor, other specialists and the pre-assessment clinic but we cannot eliminate them completely.

 Can there be any complications or risks?

 The following are some of the risks and possible complications following a total knee replacement.
 This is not a full list of all the possible complications but are the more common or serious ones.

 Risks of a total knee replacement

 There are risks when you have general anaesthesia.
 Please discuss these risks and how they apply to you with your anaesthetist or surgeon.

 - Clots in legs / lungs DVT / PE (Thrombosis)